🧬

 Unique facts and fascinating details

-• Despite their small size, they are incredibly sturdy and were originally bred to hunt foxes and otters.
+• Despite their small size, they are incredibly sturdy and were never intended to be lap dogs.

 Frequently Asked Questions